biocatiit/website/content/pages/about_fiber.rst

 Capabilities for X-ray Fiber Crystallography
 ===============================================

-Fiber crystallography experiments use either the focussed main beam or the output of one of our two Compound Refractive Lenses (CRL's).
+Fiber crystallography experiments use either the focused main beam or the output of one of our two Compound Refractive Lenses (CRL's).
 The first of these has a focal length of 1.8 m and a spot size at the focus of 23 x 4 μm\ :sup:`2` with a flux of ~2 x 10\ :sup:`12` photons/s.
 The second CRL has a focal length of 50 cm with a focal